openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. important::

-   The chosen OpenStack release may impact the installation and configuration instructions. **This guide assumes that OpenStack Xena is being deployed.**
+   The chosen OpenStack release may impact the installation and configuration instructions. **This guide assumes that OpenStack Yoga is being deployed.**

 Installation progress
 ---------------------